can3p/dpANS-parser/README.md

 3.a If it's a new line - discard and go to step 2
 3.b If it's not a command - read stream until we get a command and make it a string.
 Then go to step 2 3.c If it's a command - run relevant command and append result to a text

+## License

+All the code except the parts remaining from original project is in Public Domain.
+Enjoy!